jinjagit/chess/README.md

 I chose not to produce a command line app, but instead went for a more graphical approach using the ruby2D gem.
 While this gem is still a little rough around the edges (only at v 0.7), it is way more pleasant to look at, and can produce a much more user-friendly interface (with a little more work).
 So far, I have been very impressed with the ease-of-use of this gem.

 Current state (31/10/18): Pieces constrained to legal moves (including taking moves, including en-passant), except for; not constrained by check (kinda important issue), and castling is not yet implemented.
-Detecting check will hopefully lead to detection of pins (and, of course, checkmate), and then a working game will be possible, though I expect it will take some work to optimize / make efficient.
+Detecting check will, hopefully, also lead to detection of checkmate, pins and validity of potential castling. and then a working game will be possible, though I expect it will take some work to optimize / make efficient.

 White / Black alternation of moves is enforced, and a move list (both native and PGN format) is created as the 'game' progresses.
 The piece that moved is disambiguated in PGN format, when needed (e.g. 'Nbd7', rather than simply 'Nd7').